-- In the event the entire HazMat Kit or any part of the kit is lost, the officer will submit a memo to his supervisor detailing the items lost and manner in which the items were lost. - The supervisor will forward the memo to the work station commander for review and signature. - A copy of the signed memo will be returned to the officer who will pay for the items lost at Police Finance in CJC, Room 12-28. - The officer will take the signed memo and receipt to Central Supply to have the items replaced.
-The original signed memo will be placed in the officer's precinct file. - The denied Equipment Replacement Form will be taken to Finance and Central Supply to document the items needing replacement.
+- In the event the entire HazMat Kit or any part of the kit is lost, the officer will submit a memo to his supervisor detailing the items lost and manner in which the items were lost. - The supervisor will forward the memo to the work station commander for review and

+- A copy of the signed memo will be returned to the officer who will pay for the items lost at Police Finance 170 N. Main, 11th floor, room 1126. - The officer will take the signed memo and receipt to Central Supply to have the items replaced.
+The original signed memo will be placed in the officer's station file. - The denied Equipment Replacement Form will be taken to Finance and Central Supply to document the items needing replacement.